FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 The Veech alternative presents a remarkable dichotomy in the behavior of geodesic flows on certain translation surfaces: for any fixed direction, either all infinite trajectories are uniformly distributed, or all trajectories are periodic.

 <div style="background-color: #f8f9fa; border-left: 4px solid #6c757d; padding: 15px; margin: 20px 0; border-radius: 4px;">
 <strong>Note:</strong> These notes reflect my understanding of our discussions – if it were a game of telephone, consider this the final whisper.
-All errors and bad phrasings are surely mine, all brilliant insights belong to the speakers and authors of the reference material.
+All errors and clunky phrasings are surely mine; all good ideas belong to the speakers and authors of the reference material.
 </div>

-## Session 1 (Held by ...), February 26th: Translation Structures and their connection to Billiards in Rational Polygons
+## <u>Session 1</u> (Jiajun Shi), February 26th: Translation Structures and their connection to Billiards in Rational Polygons

-## Session 2 (Fabian Lander), March 5th: Interval Exchange Transformations and Elementary Translation surfaces
+## <u>Session 2</u> (Fabian Lander), March 5th: Interval Exchange Transformations and Elementary Translation surfaces

 Last time we saw that the geodesic flow on the phase space $\Phi \subset M \times S^1$ preserves the measure $\mu \times \lambda$ where $\mu$ is the Lebesgue measure on $M$ (induced by the flat structure $\omega$) and $\lambda$ is the Lebesgue measure on $S^1$.
 In particular, if we fix a direction, we have a measure-preserving dynamical system on a full measure subset of $M$.
 For simplicity, we will continue to denote this subset as $M$.